namecoin/sockstrace/README.md

 2. Install the `libseccomp` library, which is required for seccomp tracing:

-3. `GCC` is required to compile C parts of libseccomp used by Go via cgo.
-(We are planning to use a Go-based implementation of libseccomp in the future)
+3. `GCC` is required to compile C parts of `libseccomp` used by Go via cgo.
+(We are planning to use a Go-based reimplementation of `libseccomp` in the future)

 4. `pkg-config` to locate libseccomp headers and libraries during build.